giridhar7632/firebase-database/README.md

 ![Firebase]()

-Firebase is a realtime database created by google, which can be hosted in the cloud.
+The Firebase Realtime Database is a cloud-hosted database.
+Data is stored as JSON and synchronized in realtime to every connected client.
+We can store and sync data across all clients in realtime, and remains available when your app goes offline.

 In this workshop, we will create a form, which stores data into firebase realtime database, when submitted, using [React](https://reactjs.org).